IoannisKaragiannis/LinearAlgebra/tests/unit_test/README.md

 An error log file will be created under the /tmp/LinearAlgebra directory.
 This file contains all the exceptions thrown while running the unit-test.
 It reveals all the extreme cases I have taken into consideration.
-If you can think of a counter-example that would fail the test feel free to contact me.
+If you can think of a counter-example that would fail the test feel free to open a new issue on [issues](https://github.com/IoannisKaragiannis/LinearAlgebra/issues).

 ## CROSS-COMPILE UNIT TEST